TIBTHINK/reliqua2.0/README.md

-  -p, --port INTEGER    Sets the port you want the server to run on -k, --keygen INTEGER  how many combinations do you want your message to have -c, --code TEXT       Set the code to unlock the message -s, --server          Runs the server in the backgroud and starts
+  -p, --port INTEGER    Sets the port you want the server to run on -k, --keygen INTEGER  how many combinations do you want your message to have -c, --code TEXT       Set the code to unlock the message -H, --hint TEXT       Sets a hint for what the code might be -s, --server          Runs the server in the backgroud and starts
                         automaticly even if the computer shuts down (Linux only)